Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Cochlear implants have been subject to multiple FDA recalls and warnings due to serious defects and risks:

-The Food and Drug Adminstration also warns that these devices may require lifestyle adjustments, as they can interact differently with security systems, theft detectors, cell phones, radio transmitters, and other devices.
+The Food and Drug Administration also warns that these devices may require lifestyle adjustments, as they can interact differently with security systems, theft detectors, cell phones, radio transmitters, and other devices.

-A defective medical device attorney can help you hold manufacturers of cochlear devices (like Advanced Bionics) accountable for their negligence.
+A defective medical device attorney can help you hold manufacturers of cochlear devices accountable for their negligence.
 Primary ways an attorney can assist include:

 Consulting with a dedicated attorney can help you stand up for your rights and pursue the financial compensation you deserve.